Design Insights

 Navigating the New: 5 Best Practices

-Change bring excitement, anxiety and lots of questions.
+Change brings excitement, anxiety and lots of questions.
 Here are five best practices for managing change in an organization.

 Captain Contrarian: Innovation by competitive attack